 The Value of Disciplined Agile Certification

 Disciplined Agile Certification is for agile professionals working in enterprise-class settings.
 For individuals, certification demonstrates a comprehensive understanding of Disciplined Agile as well as a clear sign of professionalism.
 For the enterprise, Disciplined Agile Certification is an indication that your people have a comprehensive understanding of enterprise-class development, and not just cargo cult agile.
-It’s also proven to have a direct correlation between the training, experiences, and knowledge that teams with Disciplined Agile Certification are more productive, produce high-quality results, and have better morale.
+There is a direct correlation between teams comprised of Disciplined Agile Certification holders and greater productivity, higher-quality, and better morale.

 Training must be provided by a Certified DA instructor.
 You can attend a workshop or webinar or work with a trusted DA partner.